(2) What are the Chief Privacy and Civil Liberties Officer and the Office of Privacy and Civil Liberties' Statutory and Administrative Authorities?

 (c) System of Record Notice (SORN)

-The Privacy Act of 1974, 5 U.S.C. § 552a, requires agencies to provide notice to the public and publish a SORN if a component maintains, collects, uses, or disseminates records about an individual and retrieves it by a personal identifier.
+The Privacy Act requires agencies to provide notice to the public by, among other requirements, publishing a SORN if a component maintains, collects, uses, or disseminates records about an individual and retrieves them by a personal identifier.
 A SORN provides the public with details about a system of records, including its purpose for collection and maintenance, the categories of individuals serving as the subject of such records, the categories of information to be used and collected by the agency, the location where the agency maintains the information, the means of access and correction available to the individual, the safeguards that will protect the information, and the parties with whom and under what conditions the agency will share the information in the system.

-A SORN must be published in the Federal Register before the system is used, unless the system is already covered by an existing SORN (e.g., use of the system is permissible as a routine use listed in another SORN).
+A system of records must be covered by a SORN published in the Federal Register before the system of records may be used.
+Thus, the Department must determine whether records are covered by an already existing SORN, or require the publication of a new SORN.
 OPCL advises the Department’s components on whether a particular information system qualifies as a system of records, and whether it is necessary to draft a new SORN, or to modify an existing SORN and any accompanying exemption regulation.

 A list of, and links to, completed DOJ SORNs can be found here.

-In addition to assisting Department components in the drafting of the above-mentioned privacy documentation, OPCL also advises components and the Department’s senior leadership on a variety of privacy issues.
+In addition to assisting Department components in assessing privacy risk, determining risk mitigation measures, and drafting the above-mentioned privacy documentation, OPCL also advises components and the Department’s senior leadership on a variety of privacy issues.
 For example, OPCL regularly provides guidance to components regarding permitted disclosures of information located in a system of records.

 In addition, OPCL advises components on preparing other Privacy Act documents, such as Privacy Act consent forms and Privacy Act notice statements, which provide actual notice to an individual about an agency’s collection authority and the possible uses of information collected from individuals.

 Under subsection (d)(2) of the Privacy Act, a member of the public may request that the Department amend records pertaining to him/her that are kept in a DOJ system of records.
-Most initial amendment requests are sent directly to the Department component that owns the relevant system of records, but if the component denies the amendment request, OPCL will adjudicate any appeal of such denial.
+Most initial amendment requests are sent directly to the Department component that owns the relevant system of records.
+If a component denies an amendment request, OPCL will adjudicate any appeal of such denial.
 In addition, OPCL also adjudicates initial requests to amend records received by the Department’s senior management offices.